 Under Virginia law, a non-Plan Provider shall not balance bill for (i) Emergency Services or (ii) non-emergency Services provided at a Plan Facility if the non-emergency Services involve Surgical or Ancillary Services provided by a non-Plan Provider.
-If you are balance billed by a non-Plan physician or other non-Plan provider for authorized Services that were provided to you, simply mail a copy of the bill to us with your medical record number can be found on the front of your Kaiser Permanente identification card.
+If you are balance billed by a non-Plan physician or other non-Plan provider for authorized Services that were provided to you, simply mail a copy of the bill to us with your medical record number written on it.
+Your medical record number can be found on the front of your Kaiser Permanente identification card.
 Please mail your proof to us within one (1) year at the following address: